jeromeetienne/blog.jetienne.com/source/_posts/2014-02-12-webaudiox-a-dry-library-for-webaudio-api.markdown

 ## Scheduling Download

-In real-life cases, like game, you want to be sure all your sounds are ready to play before the user start playing.
+In real-life cases, like games, you want to be sure all your sounds are ready to play before the user starts playing.
-So here is way to schedule your sound downloads simply.
+So here is a way to schedule your sound downloads simply.
-There is global onLoad callback ```WebAudiox.loadBuffer.onLoad``` This function is notified everytime .loadBuffer() load something. you can overload it to fit your need. here for an
+There is global onLoad callback ```WebAudiox.loadBuffer.onLoad``` This function is notified everytime .loadBuffer() load something.
+You can overload it to fit your need.
+Go here for an
 [usage example](https://github.com/jeromeetienne/webaudiox/blob/master/lib/soundsbank.html).

 ```javascript